-In February 2020, the parties agreed to extend the original repayment schedule such that the First Loan is due for repayment on June 30, 2021 and all other loan amounts (interest plus principal) are due for a full repayment on June 15, 2023.
-The implied benefit of \$2.5 million (reflecting the extension of the original repayment schedule) was accounted for as a modification of debt in accordance with IFRS 9, with a related party and therefore will be recorded in "Reserve with respect to funding transactions with related parties" in the statement of changes in equity (deficit) and will be amortized as additional interest expense over the remaining period of the loans.
+In February 2020, the parties agreed to extend the original repayment schedule such that, all principal loan amounts are due for a full repayment (interest plus principal) on June 15, 2023 and the First Loan is due for repayment on June 30, 2021.
+The implied benefit of \$2.5 million (reflecting the extension of the original repayment schedule) was accounted for as a modification of debt in accordance with IFRS 9, with a related party and therefore recorded in "Reserve with respect to funding transactions with related parties" in the statement of changes in equity (deficit) and will be amortized as additional interest expense over the remaining period of the loans.

-On September 18, 2020, the Company borrowed the remaining \$2.5 million from the credit facility at an annual interest rate of 1.0% to partially repay the principal of the First Loan.
-This \$2.5 million of additional borrowing is due in full on June 15, 2023.
-Because the annual interest rate of 1.0% on this \$2.5 million of additional borrowing is a below market interest rate, the \$0.6 million difference in discounted cash flows to be paid for the outstanding amount (based on the market annual interest rate of 12%) resulted in a face value of \$1.9 million, which was recorded directly into the statement of changes in equity (deficit) under "Reserve with respect to funding transactions with related parties" as "Benefit to the Company by an equity holder with respect to funding transactions" in the statements of changes in equity (deficit) in the Company's 2020 financial statements and will be amortized as additional interest expense over the period of the loan.
-The Company does not have any future possible drawdowns left available under the credit facility.
+On September 18, 2020, the Company borrowed \$2.5 million from the credit facility to partially early repay the principal of the First Loan.
+The loan bears an annual interest rate of 1.0%, which is below market interest rate, and is due in full on June 15, 2023.
+Therefore, the \$0.6 million difference in discounted cash flows to be paid for the outstanding amount based on the market annual interest rate of 12% amounted to \$1.9 million, and its face value was recorded directly into the statement of changes in equity (deficit) under "Reserve with respect to funding transactions with related parties" as "Benefit to the Company by an equity holder with respect to funding transactions" and will be amortized as additional interest expense over the period of the loan.